PineScript Coding Tutorial

 ADDING COMMENTS ON ANY SCRIPT

-In order to make the code easier to read, PineScript allows single-line comments.
+PineScript allows single-line comments to make the code easier to read.
 Any text in a line that commences with the symbol ‘//’ is considered to be a comment:

 • // Here is a comment